Visit our Sister Sites:

 They need to be secured to a structure because they do not have tendrils for attaching themselves.

 Climbing roses branch out horizontally.
 It is on these branches that the buds form.
-The branches can be trained to grow horizontally by tying them to a structure such as a fence.
+The branches can be trained to grow horizontally by tying them to a structure such as a trellis, arbor, or fence.

-Many of the varieties are winter hardy such as Rambling Red (zones 3-9).
+Many rose bush varieties are winter hardy, such as Rambling Red (zones 3-9).
 Other climbers include Blaze and William Baffin (zones 4-9).

 For rose gardening with arches and walls, Zephirine Drouhin produces large, fragrant flowers with few thorny stems.